What Servers and Ports does the Sensedge Go (via Gateway) need to connect to?

 If your Sensedge Go Gateway(s) are connecting to a building's Ethernet network, you will need to make sure the following servers and ports are available.

-Note: all of these connections are outbound only.
+Please also note that all of the following connections are outbound only.

 Server URL: devicehq.com